JrCs/docker-crashplan/README.md

   jrcs/crashplan:latest
 ```

+- or use the the start.sh script (which you will need to customise for your situation)

 ## Access the GUI from your desktop crashplan application
 - Make a backup of the current `.ui_info` file of your desktop machine locate:
   * On Linux: `/var/crashplan/data/id/.ui_info`